Neural Network Research to Predict Gap Risk for Financial Assets

 Week 6

 - Completed testing the network with differerent image sizes: Using the best hyperparameters and model parameters I have found that due to the short time series in this dataset, I can only run 32,64,128 image sizes.
-32×32 was the most performant at 48% accuracy and 42% R^2 for the 1 decimal place prediction calculation, whilst 2 decimal places accuracy continues to underperform at 4%.
+32×32 was the most performant at 48% Threshold Accuracy and 42% R^2 for the 1 decimal place prediction calculation, whilst 2 decimal places Threshold Accuracy continues to underperform at 4%.
 Interestingly, to reach training loss <0.1 for these larger images, I had to remove the ReduceLROnPlateau or abandon training if convergence did not happen during training.

 - Meeting with my professor this week was productive as always.
 I have now adjusted the backlog priority on the back of this conversation.